Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Demagnetization_analysis_and_more/README.md

 # Analytical-Field-Formulations-for-Slotless-Machines

-Diving into somo more application of Sub-Domain modeling here we are using the field solution in the stator yoke to estimate the iron losses.
+This folder is the result of a pilot research where I tried to quantify the rsk of demagnetization in slotless PM machines under no-load operation.
+For high-grade PM materials, simply increasing the rotor temperature with an Halbach configuration, might lead to a local irreversible demagnetization; this leads to poor material utilization, and reduced performance.
+The goal was to related the "demagnetized volume" (which can be done efficiently through the analytical model) to the performance reduction.
+There might be a way to find a relationship between the two, but I didn't have time to investigate it any further.
+What I did instead, was to develop an optimization algorithm to guide the design far from designs showing a high demagnetization risk.
-All the models use predefined laminations loss coefficients based on some data I had (unfortunately I cannot share the data), but if you read my paper [1] you will get a good guide on how find the different coefficients for any laminations loss dataset.
+This is the publication presenting the work:

-[1] M. Leandro, N. Elloumi, A. Tessarolo and J. K. Nøland, "Analytical Iron Loss Evaluation in the Stator Yoke of Slotless Surface-Mounted PM Machines," in IEEE Transactions on Industry Applications, vol. 58, no. 4, pp. 4602-4613, July-Aug.
-2022, doi: 10.1109/TIA.2022.3171528.
+[1] M. Leandro and J. K. Nøland, "A Penalty-Based PSO Algorithm for Demagnetization Risk-Free Design of Slotless Halbach PM Machines," 2022 International Conference on Electrical Machines (ICEM), Valencia, Spain, 2022, pp. 276-281, doi: 10.1109/ICEM51905.2022.9910651.

-Short guide through the different scripts in this folder:
+Short guide through the different folders and scripts in this folder:

 Inrunner.m and Outrunner.m